ttab/amqp-as-promised/README.md

 ### `amqpc.exchange(name, opts)`

 A promise for an exchange.
-If `opts` is omitted declares an exchange in `passive` mode.
+If `opts` is omitted, then `passive:true` is assumed.

 ### `amqpc.queue(qname, opts)`